Tag: camden

 The Swan: Aungier St.

-The Swan as it turned out was the best possible pub to arrive into from a rainy November night.
+The Swan, as it turned out, was the best possible pub to arrive into from a rainy November night.
 Another Victorian gem with all the furniture and fixings one should expect from a Victorian spot.
-A marble bar runs the length and is nicely complimented by the mosaic tiling on the floor.
+A marble bar runs the length and is nicely complemented by the mosaic tiling on the floor.
 Another essential visit for seekers of authentic historic Dublin Pubs.